 - Have each student summarize the poem in one sentence

-- View students' work in the passage real-time (here's how you do that!)
+- View students' work in the passage real-time

 - Share summary sentences as a class.
 Keep track of similarities and differences.

 Read the poem (3rd time): Focus on interpretation